.

 A Lab-First Philosophy for Laboratory Information System Implementation

-“We treat every LIS implementation as if we’re building the system for ourselves,” said Petros Martirosian, LigoLab’s Implementation Director.
-“That means we bring our expertise and best practices to the table, but we never force a one-size-fits-all approach.
-Instead, we collaborate closely with our lab partners and adjust our process to meet their unique operational needs.”
+"We treat every lab information system implementation as if we're building the system for ourselves," said Petros Martirosian, LigoLab's Implementation Director.
+"That means we bring our expertise and best practices to the table, but we never force a one-size-fits-all approach.
+Instead, we collaborate closely with our lab partners and adjust our process to meet their unique operational needs."

-Since 2006, LigoLab has continually refined its implementation process for its adaptable all-in-one laboratory informatics platform.
+Since 2006, LigoLab has continually refined its LIS lab implementation process for its adaptable all-in-one laboratory platform.
+On average, LigoLab completes full LIS system implementations in just two months.
+Most LIS software vendors in the industry take years to implement similar systems.

 Discover More: LigoLab’s Approach to LIS System Implementation and Support